password: bandit0

 The typical syntax is:

-ssh <username>@<server> -p <port>
+ssh <username>@<server> -p <port>Here,

-uses the custom port 2220 instead of the default 22. - On Windows you can use WSL or PuTTY; on Linux/macOS just use the built-in Terminal.
+bandit0is the username,bandit.labs.overthewire.orgis the host, and-p 2220uses the custom port 2220 instead of the default 22. - On Windows you can use WSL or PuTTY; on Linux/macOS just use the built-in Terminal.

 - After a successful login, you land in the user’s home directory (shown by

-in the prompt).
+~in the prompt).

 Further reading: